KryptikApp/kryptikwebapp/developerDocs/hdWallet.md

 ## HD Derivation Path

 Each blockchain has a unique derivation path.
 The derivation path contains information about a key’s location within the tree structure.
 View [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) for more information on formatting.
-Kryptik uses three different derivation paths which are shown below:
+Kryptik uses three different derivation paths which are shown below.

 > ### Kryptik Derivation Paths
 >
 > _Ethereum:_ m/44'/${chainCode}'/0'/0/0
+>
-> _NEAR protocol:_ m/44'/397'/0'
+> _NEAR Protocol:_ m/44'/397'/0'
+>
 > _Solana:_ m/44'/501'/0'/0'